rajkhananish/FTP-Attack-in-c/README.md

 # FTP-Attack-in-c
-c code for FTP dictionary  Attack TCP/IP socket (client and server) first>> Go to the command line and compile this 5 code using gcc compiler for that type this command on command line " sudo gcc client.c HandleTCPServer.c HandleTCPServer.h Utils.c Utils.h -o anythinga " and press enter
+c code for FTP dictionary  Attack TCP/IP socket (client and server) first>> Go to the command line and compile this 5 code using gcc compiler for that type this command on command line " sudo gcc ftpclient.c HftpTCPServer.c HftpTCPServer.h Utilsftp.c Utilsftp.h -o anythinga " and press enter
 Second>>> type on command line ./anything <IP address of Victim> <Port Number> <Usernamefile> <PasswordFile>
 as a example for localhost>>